tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 ### Routing

-The two most commonly used packages for defining routing/navigation in an angularjs app are ngRoute and ui-router.
+The two most commonly used packages for defining the routes in an angularjs app are ngRoute and ui-router.
 In ngRoute every route must be represented by a url.

 In ui-router - which is a open source project, the main concept is of a ‘UI state’.
 For example, you can have a route with no unique url for that route whatsoever.
 However, url routing is also supported so you can have a state that is associated with a particular URL.